hiyouga/LLaMA-Factory/README.md

 ## Changelog

 [23/07/19] Now we support training the **LLaMA-2** models in this repo.
 Try `--model_name_or_path meta-llama/Llama-2-7b-hf` argument to use the LLaMA-2 model.
-Remember to use `--prompt_template llama2` argument when you are using the LLaMA-2-chat model.
+Remember to use `--template llama2` argument when you are using the LLaMA-2-chat model.

 [23/07/18] Now we develop an all-in-one Web UI for training, evaluation and inference.
 Try `train_web.py` to fine-tune models in your Web browser.
 Thank [@KanadeSiina](https://github.com/KanadeSiina) and [@codemayq](https://github.com/codemayq) for their efforts in the development.

 [23/07/11] Now we support training the **Baichuan-13B** model in this repo.
 Try `--model_name_or_path baichuan-inc/Baichuan-13B-Base` and `--lora_target W_pack` arguments to train the Baichuan-13B model.
-Remember to use `--prompt_template baichuan` argument when you are using the Baichuan-13B-Chat model.
+Remember to use `--template baichuan` argument when you are using the Baichuan-13B-Chat model.

 [23/07/09] Now we release [FastEdit](https://github.com/hiyouga/FastEdit)⚡🩹, an easy-to-use package for editing the factual knowledge of large language models efficiently.
 Please follow [FastEdit](https://github.com/hiyouga/FastEdit) if you are interested.

 [23/07/07] Now we support training the **InternLM-7B** model in this repo.
 Try `--model_name_or_path internlm/internlm-7b` argument to use the InternLM model.
-Remember to use `--prompt_template intern` argument when you are using the InternLM-chat model.
+Remember to use `--template intern` argument when you are using the InternLM-chat model.

 [23/07/05] Now we support training the **Falcon-7B/40B** models in this repo.
 Try `--model_name_or_path tiiuae/falcon-7b` and `--lora_target query_key_value` arguments to use the Falcon model.